Can Canvas Detect Switching Tabs

 Direct Plagiarism.
 In today’s world, easy access to information has led some individuals to engage in the unethical practice of using other people’s work without proper attribution, particularly in academic papers.
 This deliberate act of taking credit for someone else’s textual work is referred to as direct plagiarism.
 Plagiarism is a significant issue not limited to the academic sector; it also extends to various online articles.
 The proliferation of online platforms and resources like e-books and journal archives has made information readily available, contributing to the increasing instances of plagiarism.

-While most cases of direct plagiarism are intentional, carelessness—such as forgetting to insert quotation marks—may also result in unintended plagiarism.
+While most cases of direct plagiarism are intentional, carelessness—such as forgetting to insert quotation marks—may also result in unintended plagiarism but also forgetting to use a Chat GPT remover.
 Individuals who use content without proper attribution may assume that their plagiarism will go undetected, but it’s essential to recognize that numerous advanced online tools can detect copied content with relative ease.
 Plagiarism detection software can quickly identify matching sources, making it easier to catch those who submit papers containing borrowed content.

 Direct plagiarism consists of several subtypes involving the copying of an author’s original work without proper attribution.
 The two major forms of direct plagiarism include mosaic plagiarism and word-for-word plagiarism.